learningequality/ricecooker/docs/csv_metadata/csv_exercises.md

 ----------------------
   - To add exercises to a certain channel topic, the folder corresponding to this topic must exist inside the `channeldir` folder (even if it contains no files).
-    A corresponding entry must be added to `Content.csv` to desribe the metadata for the topic node containing the exercises.
+    A corresponding entry must be added to `Content.csv` to describe the metadata for the topic node containing the exercises.